 Figures 2 and 3 show the pounds of different feedstuffs fed per hundredweight of gain.
 Concentrates in Figure 2 would include grains and supplements.
 The <500 group typically fed less pounds of concentrates per hundredweight of gain, while the 750+ group was normally the highest in the last twenty years.
 In 2011, when concentrates would have been at higher levels, all three groups saw a decrease from prior years.
-Some of the year over year differences are due to the cost of other feedstuffs such as silage or hay and roughages.
+We see this again in 2020 and 2024.
+Some of the year-over-year differences are due to the cost of other feedstuffs such as silage or hay and roughages.

 With the pound of hay and roughages fed per hundredweight produced in Figure 3, we see the opposite to Figure 2.
-The <500 group fed much more pounds per hundredweight produced than the other two groups, while the 750+ group typically fed the least.
-However, it is interesting to note that in 2012 when concentrates were at their highest levels, all three groups also saw a decrease in the use of hay and roughages.
+The <500 group fed much more pounds per hundredweight produced than the other two groups, while the 750+ group typically fed the least per hundredweight of beef produced.
+However, it is interesting to note that in 2012 when concentrates were at high levels, all three groups also saw a decrease in the use of hay and roughages.
+That did not happen in 2022 with only the <500 group that decreased.
 One reason we see the <500 group use less concentrates, but more hay and roughages is due to backgrounding.
 Backgrounding is done with lighter weight cattle and includes grazing and feeding more hay and roughages until they put on more weight.
 Another reason is when cattle get heavier, they require more of a finishing ration.
 A finishing ration has a much higher protein content which will primarily come from concentrates.
 This finishing ration is needed for heavier weight cattle to help reach the desired carcass grade that can bring a higher average price when selling cattle at market.